All Episodes

 I'm just short on time.

-That's gonna wrap things up with today.
+That's going to wrap things up for today.

-Hannity tonight, nine Eastern Fox News, Laura Trump, Mike Huckabee, Joe Concha, Pam Bondi, Mark Meadows, Dan Bongino, Geraldo Rivera, and Larry Elder and Myra Flores, the new Congresswoman, will join us.
+Hannity tonight, Nine Eastern, Fox News, Laura Trump, Mike Huckabee, Joe Concha, Pambondi, Mark Meadows, Dan Bongino, Geraldo Rivera, and Larry Elder and Myra Flores, the new Congresswoman, will join us.

-Uh, she's being attacked again.
+She's being attacked again.

 Why is it open season on Hispanic Americans that happen to be conservative?